Mexborough, and Swinton Times, December 17th

 The Chairman and Messrs Brocklesby, Robinson and Urch were appointed on the Doncaster and Mexborough Joint Hospital Board.

 A letter was read by the Clark (Mr Marshall) from the Mexborough and District Employment Committee, with reference to the reclamation of North Ings, and stating the Governments facilities for bringing the land back to cultivation should be taken advantage of, and asking all local authorities on what action they propose to take.

-The Chairman said it was no use attempting to do anything until they finish working there.
+The Chairman said it was no use attempting to do anything until they had finished working there.
 It was no good employing men on work that was going to be no good when it was done.
 When they could offer any tangible scheme.
-They were supported.
+They would support it.